 Previously, increased diameter and enhanced myogenic tone were seen after 2-week 45° head-up (HUT2) in the rat.
 We studied the reversibility and the effect of extended tilt on this phenomenon using two experimental groups: HUT2 plus 2-week horizontal (HUT2HOR2), and 4-week tilting (HUT4).
 4-weeks in normal cages (NC4) served as control.
-Diameter of SV in 2-20mmHg pressure range, wall and media thickness, endothelial and smooth muscle cell densities, and cell proliferation were measured.
-The diameter of SV from HUT4 was significantly larger compared with HUT2HOR2 or NC4 within the whole pressure range both in Krebs-Ringer (e.g. 870.4±21.3 vs. 778.2±24.9 and 771.6±28.1μm at 10mmHg, respectively) and in Ca2+-free solution.
-Myogenic and norepinephrine induced vascular tone, wall and media thickness did not differ across the three groups.
-Endothelial cell density decreased in HUT4 (10.7±1.24) vs. HUT2HOR2 (15.1±1.02) and NC4 (15.3±0.62), while that of smooth muscle was unchanged.
+Diameter of saphenous vein (SV) in 2-20 mm Hg pressure range, wall and media thickness, endothelial and smooth muscle cell densities, and cell proliferation were measured.
+The diameter of SV from HUT4 was significantly larger compared with HUT2HOR2 or NC4 within the whole pressure range both in Krebs-Ringer (870.4±21.3 vs. 778.2±24.9 and 771.6±28.1 μm at 10 mm Hg, respectively) and in Ca2+-free solution.
+Myogenic and norepinephrine-induced vascular tone, wall and media thickness did not differ among the three groups.
+Endothelial cell density decreased in HUT4 (10.7±1.2) vs. HUT2HOR2 (15.1±1.0) and NC4 (15.3±0.6), while that of smooth muscle was unchanged.
 No cell proliferation marker was seen.
-In conclusion, both increased diameter and enhanced myogenic tone of SV seen in HUT2 [Lóránt et al. 2003] proved to be reversible.
-HUT4 resulted in increased SV diameter, similarly to HUT2 [Lóránt et al. 2003], however, vascular tone was not amplified.
-This suggests that extended orthostatic load may readjust the function of smooth muscle.
+In conclusion, both increased diameter and enhanced myogenic tone of SV seen in HUT2 proved to be reversible.
+HUT4 resulted in increased SV diameter, similarly to HUT2, however, vascular tone was not amplified.
+This suggests that a prolonged orthostatic load may readjust the function of smooth muscle.